nuxeo-sandbox/nuxeo-kibana-demo/README.md

 sudo htpasswd -c /etc/apache2/passwords kibana
 ```

-* Use the sript to Download Kibana (change the version in the script if necessary)
+* Use the script to Download Kibana (change the version in the script if necessary)

 ```
 cd nuxeo-kibana4-demo